DCBIA-OrthoLab/SlicerAutomatedDentalTools/README.md

 # Slicer Automated Dental Tools

-Slicer automated dental tools is an extension for 3D Slicer for creating and executing simple modules (aka pipelines) via a GUI interface with no coding knowledge needed.
+Slicer automated dental tools is an extension for 3D Slicer for creating and executing simple modules via a GUI interface with no coding knowledge needed.

 <p align="center">